thedigitor/thedigitor/README.md

 I'm a Data Analyst and Tech Writer for SaaS Brands
 ---------------

-I help SaaS brands understand their sales and marketing data to drive business growth.
+I help SaaS founders understand their overall business data to make better decision.
+I help them see the story behind their business data to drive growth, optimize conversion and scale revenue.

 * 🌍  I'm based in Abuja Nigeria
 * ✉️  You can contact me here: [nwadibiegoodness@gmail.com](mailto:nwadibiegoodness@gmail.com)